AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+    It's a one (and only one) to many relationship.
+An actor can be in multiple films.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+    It represents 'NOT NULL'.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+    3 foreign keys.
+We can tell from the red diamonds and from the links on the diagram to other tables.

 ##### ER Diagram upload